tesslinden/budgetbuddy/README.md

 * Refactor plotting.py and importing.py which are currently a little bit monstrous
 * Add feature: ability to edit merged transaction files via command line
 * Add feature: ability to annotate a transaction with a note
+* Use termcolor or similar to print tdfs with alternating row colors for better readability